 Yes, it is quite expensive but it’s a good investment.
-You cut costs of running your house.
+You cut the costs of running your house.
 You did one huge thing to save the planet.
 Your home looks great and you and other people feel great in your home too.

 No worries, you have a goal so the process would be less stressful now.
-To make the process easier, work with an architect or designer who knows sustainable building well.
+To make the process easier, work with an architect or designer who knows the sustainable building well.